EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/16_production/README.md

 4. *(Bonus)* Add the security headers and a CSP, in report-only first.

 No account?
 Do step 5bis instead — same three rules, same verification, no signup.

+→ **Done when** the fallback, the two cache rules and the hard-refresh test all hold on your deployment.

 ### 5bis.
 Plan B — deploy it on your own machine